John Norman (ice hockey): Playing career

-Norman began playing hockey in local club Danderyds SK.
+Norman began playing hockey in the local club Danderyds SK.
 He is the oldest of five brothers.
 He played Stocksund's under-18 team until the 2007–08 season when he moved to Djurgården.
 He also participated in TV-pucken the same season.
-Norman's team Stockholm/Vit reached the final which ended with a 2–1 defeat to Småland.
+Norman's team, Stockholm/Vit, reached the final, which ended with a 2–1 defeat to Småland.
 Norman had a successful season in Djurgården's J20 team, scoring 15 goals and 49 points in 42 games, and signed a two-year deal to play in Djurgården's senior team in February 2010.
-He had already debuted in Elitserien prior to this, on October 27, 2009 against Skellefteå AIK.
+He had already debuted in Elitserien before this, on October 27, 2009 against Skellefteå AIK.

 Norman moved to Kärpät of Finland for the 2012–13 season and after a single season with the club returned to his native Sweden, where he signed with Skellefteå AIK of the SHL.
 He helped the team win the Swedish national championship his first year and reached the SHL finals with Skellefteå in 2015 and 2016.
 He was AIK's second-best scorer of the 2015–16 regular season, tallying 17 goals and 25 assists.

 Following the 2015–16 campaign, he took his game to the Kontinental Hockey League, signing with Torpedo Nizhny Novgorod.
 On August 19, 2017, it was announced that Norman will continue his KHL career with Jokerit of Helsinki, Finland.

 Norman played five seasons with Jokerit before the club withdrew from the KHL during the 2021–22 season due to the Russian invasion of Ukraine.

-As a free agent from Jokerit, Norman opted to return to his original Swedihs club, Djurgårdens IF, signing a two-year contract on 21 April 2022 in the hopes of returning the club to the SHL following their relegation to the Allsvenskan the previous season.
+As a free agent from Jokerit, Norman opted to return to his original Swedish club, Djurgårdens IF, signing a two-year contract on 21 April 2022 in the hopes of returning the club to the SHL following their relegation to the Allsvenskan the previous season.